 Risk Assessment 1: Get Informed

 We say it often here at COIN, but it’s true: Knowledge is power.
 The more you know, the better prepared you’ll be to make informed choices that can set you up for success.
 So, if you’re thinking about a decision that seems risky, don’t just leap – learn!

 The first thing to do is find out more and do your own risk analysis.
 Thinking of starting your own small business?
 Talk to other local business owners to learn how they did it, or sign up for an entrepreneurship course at your local adult education center.

 Want to invest your money, but don’t know where to start?
 Check out our blog articles or speak to a trusted financial advisor.

 Debating whether to move to a new city?
 Compare job prospects and average salaries, housing costs, and quality of life scores to where you live now.
 You can also check out local news sites or spend a long weekend in town to get a sense of what day-to-day life is really like.

-As you learn, you’ll get a better sense of what the risk actually entails and how it could affect your specific situation.
+As you learn and do your own risk management investigation of sorts, you’ll get a better sense of what the risk actually entails and how it could affect your specific situation.
 And to move closer to making a decision about whether to take that risk, you can then use your values as a guide.

 After you’ve gotten informed, it’s time to get a little more personal.
 Instead of asking “is this risk worth taking?”, the question becomes “is this a good risk for me?”
-It’s all about taking what you’ve learned and seeing how it aligns (or doesn’t) with your personal values.
+It’s all about taking what you’ve learned during your risk assessment and seeing how it aligns (or doesn’t) with your personal values.